garrandall/popular-music-data/tracks/baby-please-come-back-home-j-j--barnes.md

 Oh, can't you see I apologize
 (Apologize, apologize)
 Those heartaches still made you go
-Ooh, baby, I'll make them leave forever more
+Oh baby, I'll make them leave forever more
 I said I was so sorry, baby

 Another day has passed and gone